prathjan/appd_appstack/README.md

 ### Pre-requisites

 1. The VM template that you provision in Step 5 below will have a user "cisco/Cisco123" provisioned.
-Terraform scripts will use this user credentials to provision the VM.
+Terraform scripts will use this user credentials to remotely run installation scripts in the VM.

 2. Sign up for a user account on Intersight.com.
 You will need Premier license as well as IWO license to complete this use case.